 In 2020, Danielle joined Inclusive Communication.
 Danielle originally comes from Auckland and moved to Wellington in 2017, where she has lived in Johnsonville, Khandallah and Maungaraki.
 She has a strong family connection with Ōhope in the Bay of Plenty, and spends a lot of time there.

 Danielle has developed a passion for working within families, keeping their needs and context front of mind.
 She strives to create a balance between the lifestyle and individual situation of the family she’s working with, and evidence-based practice.
-Although Danielle is new to the team this year, she’s not new to Inclusive Communication.
-She completed her final placement of her Bachelor of Speech and Language Therapy from Massey University with us, and we are so excited to have her back now working as a fully certified clinician.
+She is in the process of transitioning from in-person work in Wellington to being one of our remote clinicians doing telepractice.

 Bernice has over 10 years of experience working overseas and is moving to New Zealand to be closer to family in early 2022.
 Her area of expertise is autism and early childhood language.
 Before moving to Aotearoa, she used to run a private clinic with her sister who is an occupational therapist.